mrndhlovu/milestone-project4/README.md

  ```

-17. When a super user is created, they do not have a membership plan assigned by default so, lets do that.
+17. When a superuser is created, they do not have a membership plan assigned to their account by default, lets do that.
 Click on `User memberships` under the memberships app in django admin.
-18. Select the super user name ane assign them a membership and click save.
+18. Select the superuser name and assign them a `membership` and click save.
-19. Now in the Accounts app, click `User profiles`, select the super name then select `free` as the `Active membership`
+19. Now in the Accounts app, click `User profiles`, click the superuser name then select `free` as the `Active membership`
-20. With this done the, an new user signing up will be assigned a default membership as free.
+20. With this done the, an new user signing up will be assigned a free membership by default.

 ## Testing

 * Frontend:
-[Jasmine](https://jasmine.github.io/)is used for frontend tests, The `spec` folder in the root of the project holds all test files.
+[Jasmine](https://jasmine.github.io/)is used for frontend tests.
+The `spec` folder in the root of the project holds all test files.
 Because react allows us to break components into small unit, the test will check the functionality of each component providing the default `props` which allow a component to be created for a successful test.
 To run the tests type `npm test` in the terminal.

 * Backend tests
 Django automated tests is used to check the correct functionality of each app's models and expected url endpoints.
 To run the tests type `python3 manage.py test` in the terminal.